makeitlabs/authbackend/README.md

 # authbackend

-Some rough documentation as of January, 2021
+Some rough documentation as of April, 2022

-## Dockers
+# Running via.
+Docker/Container Images

 To run or build Docker, Containers or Kubernentes, see the `Dockerfile`